Guides

 Why teams migrate

 Three reasons, recurring.
 One - Personio recruiting feels generalist; the team wants specialist ATS depth (KI pre-sort, real kanban, multi-voice scorecards).
 Two - per-seat recruiting load isn't economical: 50 seats but only 3 people recruit.
 Three - procurement forces module reduction or grasps at sourcing tools, which prompts a review.
+A detailed feature comparison of both tools is at KI BMS vs Personio.

 What you *don't* migrate